frostoven/NixieChat/client/modal/readme.md

 Offers a non-blocking API that resembles DOM dialog functions.

+NixieChat currently uses two Modal instances:
+* `window.$dialog`
+* `window.$floatingForm`

+`$dialog` is a priority modal and shown above `$floatingForm` windows.
+You should use `$dialog` for confirmation boxes, fatal errors, and so forth.
+`$floatingForm` is for more complex forms requires more than a few seconds of the user's attention.

+Legal:<br>
-That this was (with permission) taken from the Cosmosis game project.
+That this was taken (with permission) from the Cosmosis game project.
+The Modal class code is release under the MIT license.

 _Dev note: When the modal system is busy, no other control systems should process input.
 This can be checked via `$dialog.allowExternalListeners`._